 The Director of Graduate Study, Graduate Advisors, and Research Advisors are the primary sources of program contact and advising for graduate students.
+Research Advisors are the primary advisors and mentors for graduate students, and provide guidance on all aspects of a student's training, in consultation with the student's committees.
 A student's Research Advisor and Graduate Advisor are responsible for monitoring student progress toward program goals.
-The Director of Graduate Study and Graduate Advisors are responsible for organizing departmental review, communicating program evaluation, and assessing student standing.
+The Director of Graduate Study and Graduate Advisors are responsible for organizing departmental review, communicating program evaluation, approving department requirements, and assessing student standing.
 Each student will be assigned a Graduate Advisor at the start of their first year.
 Graduate Advisors work with Research Advisors to provide advice and guidance on progress through program milestones and toward student's training goals.